 Some people ignore taking the CPR and First Aid training because they think it’s a waste of time, and it’s not essential considering they can use the mouth-to-mouth technique to save a life.
 The mouth- to mouth is simple to apply and doesn’t need a certificate to perform it.
 However, the bad news is that mouth-to-mouth resuscitation on its own is not effective in cases of sudden cardiac arrest.

 With the advancement of technology, things have changed rapidly in all sectors.
-You don’t have to go through the hustle of creating time for physical hands-on CPR and First Aid Training Courses, as you can easily enroll in an online CPR certification course.
+If you are a parent, wondering where to take infant CPR class, don’t have to go through the hustle of creating time for physical hands-on CPR and First Aid Training Courses, as you can easily enroll in an CPR online certification course.

 Many differences exist between traditional hands-on training and online training program but with a common aim: to equip you with skills to save lives in any medical emergency, following the healthcare guidelines of the American Heart Association for Emergency Cardiovascular Care, National Safety Council, and American Red Cross.
 With that said, there are several questions one should ask themselves when enrolling in these online CPR classes.